alexanderjacks/dogged/src/pages/products/index.md

 templateKey: product-page
 title: Quests
 image: /img/sshot-pots-and-shrooms.png
-heading: Time Limits on Some...
+heading: Story vs Two-Day Quests
 description: >-
   There are two major types of quests, story quests and Help Wanted quests.
-  Story quests are typically received in the mail, but a few are automatically accepted at the beginning of the game to help teach the player about the game.
-  Story quests can be completed at any time after receiving them, there is no time limit or expiration date.
+  Story quests are usually begun via the mail, but some tutorial quests are auto-accepted when you start a new farm.
+Story quests have no time limits or expiration dates.
+Help Wanted quests from outside Pierre's expire at 2am on the day after you accept them.
 intro:
   blurbs:
     - image: /img/Lingcod.png